Contact your local county Extension office through our County Office List.

 Established 1908

-Print this brochure
+Print this Fact Sheet

-At altitudes above 3,000 feet, preparation of food may require changes in time, temperature or recipe.
-The reason—lower atmospheric pressure due to a thinner blanket of air above.
+In other words, the blanket of air above us is lighter.
 At sea level, atmospheric pressure is 14.7 pounds per square inch (psi), at 5,000 feet it’s 12.3 psi, and at 10,000 feet only 10.2 psi – a decrease of about 1/2 pound per 1,000 feet.

-1. Water and other liquids evaporate faster and boil at lower temperatures.
+• Water and other liquids evaporate faster and boil at lower temperatures.

-2. Leavening gases in breads and cakes expand more quickly.
+• Leavening gases in breads and cakes expand more quickly.

-Sea Level 212 degrees F
+Sea Level212 degrees F

-2,000 ft.
-208 degrees F
+2,000 ft.208 degrees F

-5,000 ft.
-203 degrees F
+5,000 ft.203 degrees F

-7,500 ft.
-198 degrees F
+7,500 ft.198 degrees F

-10,000 ft.
-194 degrees F
+10,000 ft.194 degrees F

-Cooking
+High-Elevation Cooking

 • Meats cooked by simmering or braising may require one-fourth more time at 5,000 feet than at sea level.